malkayo/cdiscount/README.md

 A modest score of 0.58 was obtained by retraining InceptionV3 using keras.

-The training set was restricted to the product classes having not being in the 10% least frequent in the training set (see "Category distribution" notebook for rationale).
+The training set was restricted to the product classes having not being in the 10% least frequent in the original training set (see "Category distribution" notebook for rationale).